Foundations to future: Advancing paramedicine

 Brisbane

-Shell Piercy, the Northern Territory’s Chief Paramedic Officer, only the second Chief Paramedic Officer position in Australasia, Shell is the second female to hold such a role.
-With a distinguished career spanning paramedicine and nursing, Shell’s leadership is shaped by decades of hands-on clinical experience in pre-hospital, emergency, military, wilderness, remote, and urgent care settings across Australia, New Zealand and Internationally.
-Her expertise includes rural and remote healthcare, trauma, and resuscitation, developing nation ambulance and rescue, disaster medicine, complemented by significant roles as an executive, educator, clinical leader, research assistant and consultant.
+Shell Piercy serves as the Chief Paramedic Officer for the Northern Territory - only the second such position established in Australasia.
+She is also notably the second female to hold this prestigious role.
+With a distinguished career spanning paramedicine and nursing, Shell’s leadership is shaped by decades of hands-on clinical experience in pre-hospital, emergency, military, wilderness, remote, and urgent care settings across Australia, New Zealand, and internationally.
+Her expertise includes rural and remote healthcare, trauma, and resuscitation, developing nation ambulance and rescue, disaster medicine, complemented by significant roles as an executive, educator, clinical leader, research assistant, and consultant.

 Shell’s academic achievements include a Bachelor of Nursing from Massey University, a Bachelor of Health Science in Paramedicine from Auckland University of Technology, and postgraduate study in research, emergency nursing, paramedicine, and business.
 Her commitment to advancing the profession is evident in her strategic vision for integrating paramedics into multidisciplinary healthcare teams and expanding their scope beyond traditional ambulance services, particularly in remote communities.

-Personally, Shell is the sole parent to two adult sons each following their passions in the world.
-Her passions include travel, outdoors pursuits and adventures to distant lands, often at the intersection of remote work, adventure and spending time with the kids.
-Family holidays often taking on volunteer work in developing nations.
+Personally, Shell is the sole parent to two adult sons, each following their passions in the world.
+Her passions include travel, outdoor pursuits, and adventures to distant lands, often at the intersection of remote work, adventure, and spending time with the kids.
+Family holidays often involve taking on volunteer work in developing nations.

 Shell is driven by a passion to make meaningful change and improve patient outcomes, drawing on her dual backgrounds in nursing and paramedicine.
 She is recognized for her collaborative approach, dedication to professional development, and advocacy for qualitative, patient-centred care.